PredictiveEcology/Biomass_core/Biomass_core.md

    <td style="text-align:left;"> end </td>
    <td style="text-align:left;"> NA </td>
    <td style="text-align:left;"> NA </td>
    <td style="text-align:left;"> A character vector describing when to calculate the summary of biomass, growth and mortality Currently any combination of 5 options is possible: 'start'- as before vegetation succession events, i.e. before dispersal, 'postDisp' - after dispersal, 'postRegen' - after post-disturbance regeneration (currently the same as 'start'), 'postGM' - after growth and mortality, 'postAging' - after aging, 'end' - at the end of vegetation succesion events, before plotting and saving.
-The 'end' option is always active, being also the default option.
-If NULL, then will skip all summaryBGM related events </td>
+The 'end' option is always active, being also the default option. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> calibrate </td>